pughlab/oncographer/README.md

-mCODER2 readme here (how to start, how each service works)
+Oncographer readme here (how to start, how each service works)

 Requires Node 16 and Docker (should come with `docker compose` command)
 ```